-The Audit Committee had four formal meetings during the period covered by this report.
+The Audit Committee had five formal meetings during the period covered by this report.
 The Audit Committee therefore complied with the provisions of section 166(4)(b) of the MFMA which requires the Audit Committee to meet at least four times per year.
+In terms of the Charter and section 166 of the MFMA, the Audit Committee must meet at least four times.